Set Packing#

 Objective function#

-Next, we implement an objective function Equation (2).
+Next, we implement the objective function, Equation (2).

 # set objective function: maximize the number of sets